Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Abstract

 \section{Abstract}

-This paper focuses on communication, radar search, and tracking task scheduling in multi-cell integrated sensing and communication~(ISAC) networks under quality of service~(QoS) constraints.
-We propose a medium access control framework multiplexing the tasks while optimizing radar scan patterns through an interference-aware assignment formulation.
-Simulations show that our solution guarantees target QoS with improved resource efficiency over baseline schemes, highlighting the benefits of coordinated scheduling in multi-cell ISAC.
+This paper focuses on communication, radar search, and tracking task scheduling in multi-cell integrated sensing and communication~(ISAC) networks under quality-of-service constraints.
+We propose a medium access control framework that multiplexes these tasks while optimizing radar scan patterns through an interference-aware scheduling algorithm.
+Specifically, the proposed framework employs time-domain task scheduling and beam selection, formulated as an assignment problem, to mitigate inter-task and inter-cell interference, respectively.
+Simulations show that our solution guarantees target communication throughput, sensing target detection probability, and sensing signal-to-interference-plus-noise ratio with improved resource efficiency over baseline schemes, highlighting the benefits of coordinated scheduling in multi-cell ISAC.